ACCESS Initiative targets inequities in cell therapy

 Overcoming challenges through sustained engagement

-- Transplant, cell therapy, and hematology/oncology clinicians and institutions
+- Transplant, cell therapy and hematology/oncology clinicians and institutions

 - Program administrators